matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Angelic taunt	Hearken thee unto St. Tux, for he doth still eat fish.
 Angelic taunt	Heaven's net is wide, but it lets nothing through.
 Angelic taunt	Hold still for your smiting!
-Angelic taunt	I am not burdened by any sort of genitals!
-Jealous you must be!
 Angelic taunt	I find your lack of faith disturbing.
-Angelic taunt	I forgot my alignment!
-Angelic taunt	May the ordure of demons bemire you from heel to crown!
-Angelic taunt	May their paths become dark and slippery, and may the angel of the Lord afflict them.
-Angelic taunt	Mortal, the task has fallen upon me to forcibly remove thy head from thy arse!
 Angelic taunt	My wrath is upon thee!
-Angelic taunt	Now your'e making my CRAZY flare up!
-Angelic taunt	Now, namusan--!
-Angelic taunt	Objection!
-Angelic taunt	Stop right here, criminal scum!
-Angelic taunt	Submit or be smitten, mortal!
-Angelic taunt	Surrender, or die in obscurity!
-Angelic taunt	The righteous hath a refuge in death -- a pity that thou canst not.
-Angelic taunt	The things that cannot be cut by my blade are next to none!
-Angelic taunt	Thou doest need penance!
 Demonic taunt	Go away.
 I am in an angry mood today and I might kill you.
 Hey!
 That' a good idea!
 Demonic taunt	Hurry up and die already, I'm hungry!
 Demonic taunt	I shall bathe in thy blood!
 I shall taste of they flesh!
 And than...tea and crumpets we shall have!